-St. Paul’s Foundation is proud to announce the newly-created Steven Diamond Professorship in Addiction Care Innovation at the BC Centre on Substance Use (BCCSU).
+St. Paul’s Foundation is proud to announce the newly-created Steven Diamond Professorship in Addiction Care Innovation at UBC.
 This position will be made possible thanks to a generous $1 million gift from Vancouver’s Diamond Foundation, matched with an additional $1 million from St. Paul’s Foundation.

 Working with the BCCSU and the Department of Medicine at UBC, the Steven Diamond Professorship will develop an innovative research program focused on addiction treatment and recovery as well as an education program to train health care practitioners in leading-edge, evidence-based approaches.